How we classify technology sovereignty.

 Dual-headquartered (Canada/US): Classified as Review.
 If any entity in the corporate chain is US-incorporated, the tool cannot be classified as Canadian.

 Non-US company with data on US infrastructure: Classified as Review.
 Even without a US parent, routing data through US infrastructure creates indirect jurisdictional exposure through the infrastructure provider.
+(Note the asymmetry with the Canadian-parent case above — Canadian-parented tools on US infrastructure remain Canadian-tier but carry the exposure explicitly in their Risk Score and note.
+This asymmetry exists because the Canadian parent retains legal control over contracting choice, challenge posture, and future re-architecture in a way a non-Canadian foreign parent typically does not.)

 Data sources